‘The Mindy Project’ Season 6: Will There Be A Happy Ending For Mindy And Ben?

 While that Season 5 finale was as sweet as it can be, with Mindy proposing to Ben ending with that family tableau shot on the subway, the parting shot definitely gave The Mindy Project fans something to think about.
 It seemed like Mindy was regretting her decision to marry Ben or perhaps she was just worried that married life might not be what she pictured it to be.

 When asked about that ambiguous ending, Kaling said that they too have yet to figure out what’s next for Mindy and Ben.
 She, however, revealed that she’s always had a vision of how she wanted to end the series.
-As she was not able to help pen the The Office finale, she had her hands full with The Mindy Project that time, Kaling said that she’s really excited to be given the opportunity to finish a series.
+As she was not able to help pen The Office finale, she had her hands full with The Mindy Project that time, Kaling said that she’s really excited to be given the opportunity to finish a series.

 For now, Mindy Kaling said that she’s leaning more towards a closure over a cliffhanger ending.
-She added that she liked endings where fans get to see what happens to the characters afterwards.
+She added that she liked endings where fans get to see what happens to the characters afterward.

 “I remember when The Office ended and Michael got married to Holly, you like thinking that he had a baby with Holly and they were living in [Colorado].
 So I do like that, but we haven’t started thinking about what those actually are for everybody,” she said.